Blackbird AIARE 1

 North Lake Tahoe, CA

-The Blackbird A1 is moderate physical difficulty, but requires skiing off piste terrain proficiently.
-You will also need a lot of focused mental energy to absorb the course content.
+The Blackbird AIARE 1 program is of moderate physical difficulty, but requires proficiency in using your touring gear and skiing off piste terrain.
+There will also be a lot of content to absorb throughout the course, so be prepared.

 Two Days plus Online Coursework and Pre-Trip Webinar